anonymous0111118/De-duplication/README.md

 <img src="https://github.com/anonymous0111118/De-duplication/assets/141200895/2cd5e487-a07c-4a09-b11c-4122258c7616" alt="Case 2" width="500" height="500">

 Let's analyze a more complex example.
-After conducting a thorough **manual analysis**, we have find the failure-relevant semantics are :
+The **root cause** of the bug triggered by this program is:
 1. There're *char* type pointer *c* and *e*, and a pinter *d*.
 2. In the first code block, the value in the address *d* points changes to *1*.
 3. *Char* type variable *g* is declared without a value.